Vill ha dej: Drömhus version

-Swedish artist Drömhus (Therese Grankvist) released a cover version of the song as "Vill ha dig" in 1998.
-It was released as the second single from her debut album, Drömmar (Dreams) (1998), and peaked at numberone in Denmark, Norway and Sweden.
+Swedish singer Drömhus (Therese Grankvist) released a cover version of the song as "Vill ha dig" in 1998.
+It was released as the second single from her debut album, Drömmar (Dreams) (1998), and peaked at number one in Denmark, Norway and Sweden.
 The song also reached number three in Finland and number 30 on the Eurochart Hot 100 in June 1998.